WICG/explicit-javascript-compile-hints-file-based/README.md

 ## Introduction

-This proposal introduces a new magic comment that signals to browsers that the functions in a JavaScript file are likely to be needed by the website.
+This proposal introduces a new magic comment that signals to browsers that some or all the functions in a JavaScript file are likely to be needed by the website.
 This allows the browser to parse and compile them eagerly, which can improve page load times.

 In this example, the magic comment is used for triggering the eager compilation of the two JavaScript functions in the file:
 ```JavaScript